Raistlin916/efficacy/README.md

-an efficacy of particles script for HTML5 canvas
+an efficacy of particles script for HTML5 canvas.